naeohmi/bash/README.md

 Step 1
 Open your text editor and create a new plain text named HelloWorld.sh.

+In order to save as plain text using textEdit, go to format -> make plain text.

 Step 2
 All scripts must begin with the shebang(#!) and since we are using bash, line 1 will look like this.